foreseeti/vanguard-sdk/README.md

 }
 ```
 Check out `example.py` for a more detailed example.

+#### Vulnerability scan results
+Ifyou have a vulnerability scan result file you can attach it when making the call to get_model, keyword `vuln_data`.
+See `example.py` for details.

 ## Examples
 Below are a few examples of how you can use `boto3` to automatically collect name or ids for your high value assets.